-At the time of its release I was still most used to listening to music in five minute parcels, architected with form and progression, and a beat or a vocal to capture the attention.
+At the time of this release I was still most used to listening to music in five-minute parcels, architected with form and progression, with a beat or a vocal to capture the attention.
 ‘Plight’ is something else entirely.
-It takes you to another place, a place that you can experience through sound.
-One of the amazing things about the piece for me is that it is constructed with many sounds that are unique and other-worldly, yet they also seem organic and conjure an authentic sense of location.
+It takes you to another place, somewhere to experience through sound.
+One of the amazing things about the piece is that it is constructed with elements that are unique and other-worldly, yet they also seem organic and conjure an authentic sense of location.

 We hear deep drones, single piano notes, tape hiss, distant voices, notes that build and ebb away.
 At one point a breathy flute melody appears like a firefly dancing in the half-light.
 There are bells, a crescendo of strings, then a train makes its way across the landscape rattling in its tracks.
 I can remember thinking, ‘nothing really happens,’ but on repeated listens I was captivated by what does happen.

-Gazing at the beautiful cover photograph by Yuka Fujii only heightened the mysterious sense of place, with discarded cloth caught in fallen wood – an untold back-story captured in that image.
+Gazing at the beautiful cover photograph by Yuka Fujii only heightened the mysterious sense of place, with discarded cloth caught in fallen timber – an untold back-story captured in that image.

-Whilst some of Holger’s solo work veers into the zany, there are truly lovely pieces to be discovered.
+Whilst some of Holger’s solo work veers perilously close to the zany, there are truly lovely pieces to be discovered.
 On my playlist I follow ‘Plight’ with ‘Träum Mal Wieder’ from the album Der Osten ist Rot, released by Virgin in 1984.
 Where the Sylvian & Czukay instrumental is beatless, ‘Träum Mal Wieder’ has an odd industrial rhythm, like the turning of a printing press or a mechanical loom.
 Around this are layers of found voices and Holger’s distinctive guitar work.
-Repeated listens reveal more and more nuances, and the short-wave voices become familiar friends.
-‘Träum Mal Wieder’ features Jaki Liebezeit who is credited on Der Osten ist Rot with playing drums, harmonium, trumpet, piano and organ.
+Each new listen reveals more nuance and the short-wave voices become familiar friends.
+‘Träum Mal Wieder’ features Can’s Jaki Liebezeit who is credited on Der Osten ist Rot with playing drums, harmonium, trumpet, piano and organ.
 Jaki also appears on Plight & Premonition.

 ‘Plight (the spiralling of winter ghosts)’

-Holger Czukay – radio, organ, sampled piano, orchestral and environmental treatments; Jaki Liebezeit – infra-sound; Karl Lippergaüs – radio tuning; David Sylvian – piano, prepared piano, harmonium, vibes, synthesisers, guitar
+Holger Czukay – radio, organ, sampled piano, orchestral and environmental treatments; Jaki Liebezeit – infra-sound; Karl Lippegaus – radio tuning; David Sylvian – piano, prepared piano, harmonium, vibes, synthesisers, guitar

 Mixed and processed by Holger Czukay

 Produced by Holger Czukay.
-From Plight and Premonition, Venture, 1988
+From Plight & Premonition, Venture, 1988

 Recorded at Can Studios, Köln, West Germany 1986-7